Private Advisor Group LLC Has $1.76 Million Stock Position in Okta, Inc. (NASDAQ:OKTA)

-Private Advisor Group LLC boosted its position in Okta, Inc. (NASDAQ:OKTA) by 8.6% in the 3rd quarter, HoldingsChannel reports.
-The firm owned 7,396 shares of the company’s stock after acquiring an additional 587 shares during the period.
-Private Advisor Group LLC’s holdings in Okta were worth $1,755,000 as of its most recent filing with the SEC.
+Private Advisor Group LLC grew its stake in Okta, Inc. (NASDAQ:OKTA) by 8.6% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 7,396 shares of the company’s stock after buying an additional 587 shares during the period.
+Private Advisor Group LLC’s holdings in Okta were worth $1,755,000 as of its most recent SEC filing.

-A number of other large investors have also recently modified their holdings of OKTA.
-JNBA Financial Advisors acquired a new stake in Okta in the 2nd quarter valued at about $26,000.
-Koshinski Asset Management Inc. bought a new position in Okta in the 3rd quarter valued at about $34,000.
-Bbva USA bought a new position in Okta in the 2nd quarter valued at about $38,000.
-Mascoma Wealth Management LLC bought a new position in Okta in the 3rd quarter valued at about $47,000.
-Finally, Lloyd Advisory Services LLC. raised its holdings in Okta by 48.5% in the 2nd quarter.
-Lloyd Advisory Services LLC. now owns 196 shares of the company’s stock valued at $48,000 after acquiring an additional 64 shares during the period.
-Institutional investors and hedge funds own 71.63% of the company’s stock.

-OKTA has been the topic of several research analyst reports.
-Needham & Company LLC reissued a “buy” rating and issued a $320.00 price target on shares of Okta in a report on Thursday.
-BTIG Research increased their price target on shares of Okta from $280.00 to $302.00 and gave the company a “buy” rating in a report on Thursday, September 2nd.
-Truist raised their target price on shares of Okta from $260.00 to $300.00 and gave the stock a “buy” rating in a report on Thursday, September 2nd.
-Stifel Nicolaus raised their target price on shares of Okta from $260.00 to $270.00 and gave the stock a “hold” rating in a report on Thursday, September 2nd.
-They noted that the move was a valuation call.
-Finally, Berenberg Bank raised their target price on shares of Okta from $290.00 to $310.00 and gave the stock a “buy” rating in a report on Thursday, September 2nd.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating, eighteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $284.96.

-Okta (NASDAQ:OKTA) last issued its earnings results on Wednesday, December 1st.
-The company reported ($0.07) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.24) by $0.17.
-Okta had a negative net margin of 52.47% and a negative return on equity of 18.64%.
-During the same period last year, the company earned ($0.38) EPS.
-On average, analysts expect that Okta, Inc. will post -5.09 earnings per share for the current year.
+Several other large investors also recently made changes to their positions in the business.
+AGF Investments LLC lifted its position in shares of Okta by 1.9% in the second quarter.
+AGF Investments LLC now owns 2,531 shares of the company’s stock worth $619,000 after buying an additional 47 shares during the last quarter.
+Chicago Partners Investment Group LLC lifted its position in shares of Okta by 5.2% in the second quarter.
+Chicago Partners Investment Group LLC now owns 996 shares of the company’s stock worth $252,000 after buying an additional 49 shares during the last quarter.
+Harbor Investment Advisory LLC lifted its position in shares of Okta by 19.9% in the third quarter.
+Harbor Investment Advisory LLC now owns 301 shares of the company’s stock worth $71,000 after buying an additional 50 shares during the last quarter.
+Kingsview Wealth Management LLC lifted its position in shares of Okta by 3.8% in the second quarter.
+Kingsview Wealth Management LLC now owns 1,603 shares of the company’s stock worth $386,000 after buying an additional 58 shares during the last quarter.
+Finally, IFM Investors Pty Ltd lifted its position in shares of Okta by 0.4% in the third quarter.
+IFM Investors Pty Ltd now owns 16,278 shares of the company’s stock worth $3,863,000 after buying an additional 59 shares during the last quarter.
+71.63% of the stock is owned by institutional investors.

-In related news, CEO Todd Mckinnon sold 13,818 shares of the business’s stock in a transaction on Friday, November 19th.
-The shares were sold at an average price of $246.99, for a total value of $3,412,907.82.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Director Robert L. Dixon, Jr. sold 800 shares of the business’s stock in a transaction on Thursday, September 9th.
-The shares were sold at an average price of $263.45, for a total transaction of $210,760.00.
+In other news, CEO Todd Mckinnon sold 18,474 shares of the business’s stock in a transaction that occurred on Monday, September 20th.
+The stock was sold at an average price of $253.05, for a total value of $4,674,845.70.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider Brett Tighe sold 3,267 shares of the company’s stock in a transaction on Thursday, September 16th.
+The shares were sold at an average price of $252.65, for a total transaction of $825,407.55.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 81,576 shares of company stock worth $20,749,569.
-9.60% of the stock is owned by company insiders.
+Insiders have sold 81,576 shares of company stock worth $20,749,569 over the last ninety days.
+Company insiders own 9.60% of the company’s stock.

+A number of analysts have weighed in on the company.
+Piper Sandler raised Okta from a “neutral” rating to an “overweight” rating and boosted their price target for the stock from $250.00 to $270.00 in a research report on Thursday.
+Mizuho reduced their price target on Okta from $305.00 to $250.00 and set a “neutral” rating for the company in a research report on Thursday.
+JPMorgan Chase & Co. dropped their price objective on Okta from $295.00 to $230.00 and set a “neutral” rating on the stock in a research note on Thursday.
+Truist Securities lifted their price objective on Okta from $260.00 to $300.00 and gave the stock a “buy” rating in a research note on Thursday, September 2nd.
+Finally, BMO Capital Markets dropped their price objective on Okta from $293.00 to $270.00 and set an “outperform” rating on the stock in a research note on Thursday.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating, eighteen have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $284.96.

 Okta, Inc engages in the provision of identity management platform for the enterprise.
 It operates through United States and International geographical segments.
 The firm’s products include single sign-on, multi factor authentication, API access management, authentication, user management, and lifecycle management.